-Moloch DAO is a smart contract DAO launched in early 2019 for funding development of the Ethereum ecosystem.
+The original Moloch DAO launched in February 2019 for funding development of the Ethereum ecosystem.
 Members of the DAO have non-transferable shares which they can use to vote on proposals.
 The DAO is funded by "tribute", when new members join they add resources to the fund.
 It is in a sense a DAO for collectively administering donations.